 Note: For suppliers/providers from the European Union other than France: certain purchases/services aimed at the collective or individual satisfaction of personal needs cannot benefit from an exemption certificate and must be invoiced tax inclusive.
 In such case the supplier/provider should contact the Organisation.

 The general principle of the place of taxation is that of the establishment of the provider who will invoice the VAT for which he is liable.
 Several exceptions exist however.
-It is necessary to clearly define the offer in order to decide if a particular provision is applicable (see useful links).
+In particular for online services and sales of goods, it is necessary to clearly define the offer in order to decide if a particular provision is applicable (see useful links).

 For the purchase of goods and services taxable in France, the supplier/provider should clearly indicate his French intra community VAT number on his offer and on the invoice.

-For non-French candidates/bidders that do not have such a number, it can be obtained by registering at the Directorate for non-resident tax (DINR - former DRESG), 10, rue du Centre, TSA 2011, 93465 Noisy-le Grand CEDEX France (see Useful links).
+For non-French candidates/bidders that do not have such a number, it can be obtained by registering at the Directorate for non-resident tax (DINR), 10, rue du Centre, TSA 2011, 93465 Noisy-le Grand CEDEX France - or to opt for the alternative system called "One Shop Stop" (OSS) (see link).

-In the case of a service provided by electronic means (online services), as well as for services of telecommunication, and radio and television broadcasting, the candidates/bidders should clearly indicate their French intra community VAT number on their offer and on the invoice, or, if they do not have one, they should register with the VAT “Mini one-stop-shop” (MOSS) of their choice (see Useful links).
+In the case of the procurement of services or goods provided by electronic means (online services), as well as for services of telecommunication, and radio and television broadcasting, the candidates/bidders should clearly indicate their French intra community VAT number on their offer and on the invoice, or, if they do not have one, they should register with the VAT “one-stop-shop” (OSS) of their choice (see Useful links).

 Apart from certain exception, the merchandise will be shipped to our doors under the T1 transit document.